Wigner-GPU-Lab/Teaching/CMake/Lesson1_CompileC_CPP/README.md

                       C_STANDARD_REQUIRED ON)
 ```

 The first `C_STANDARD` property specifies the version number, while the second `C_STANDARD_REQUIRED` property denotes a hard requirement.
-This is needed, because by default CMake allows for version fallback if the compiler at hand does not support the given version. _(I have no idea what the rataional might have been with this default behavior.)_ Similarily, C++ versions can be controlled via the `CXX_STANDARD` and `CXX_STANDARD_REQUIRED` properties.
+This is needed, because by default CMake allows for version fallback if the compiler at hand does not support the given version. _(I have no idea what the rational might have been with this default behavior.)_ Similarily, C++ versions can be controlled via the `CXX_STANDARD` and `CXX_STANDARD_REQUIRED` properties.